Skip to footer content

 $vbLabelText $csharpLabel

-This approach searches for placeholder markers within a specified range and replaces them with actual values.
-The template's formatting, including fonts, colors, and borders, remains intact throughout the process.
-For more advanced scenarios, explore IronXL's cell styling options to dynamically modify formatting when needed.
+This approach searches for markers within a defined cell range and replaces them with actual values.
+The template's formatting -- fonts, colours, borders, and number formats -- remains intact throughout.
+For more advanced styling changes at runtime, see the IronXL cell styling guide which covers background colours, font properties, and border styles.

 {